stablekernel/aqueduct/source/docs/deploy/deploy_heroku.md

 This command pushes your code to a remote git server hosted by Heroku, which triggers your application to run its release script.

-Now that your application's database schema has been uploaded throug, you can configure your OAuth 2 server with client identifiers if you are using `package:aqueduct/managed_auth`.
+Now that your application's database schema has been uploaded, you can configure your OAuth 2 server with client identifiers if you are using `package:aqueduct/managed_auth`.
 The following command will run within your application's remote environment.

 ```bash
 heroku run /app/dart-sdk/bin/pub global run aqueduct:aqueduct auth add-client --id com.app.standard --secret secret --connect \$DATABASE_URL